An annotated bibliography is a way of summarising and reviewing what has been written on a specific topic in a select number of sources.

 - The annotation is written in full sentences (not dot points) and generally uses present tense verbs.

-- Refer to the author or the source itself: e.g. ‘The researchers outline…’ , ‘The article aims to…’
+- Refer to the author or the source itself, e.g. ‘The researchers outline…’ or ‘The article aims to…’

 - Use a writing style that is formal, objective and tentative.

-- No in-text citations are included as you are already providing the source details, and you do not discuss any other sources in your annotation.
+- No in-text citations should be included as you are already providing the source details and you do not discuss any other sources in your annotation.

-Here are some questions to consider when writing you annotation, although keep in mind that you may not address all of these questions in a single annotation, and what you include will vary depending on your area of study and the requirements of your assessment task.
+Here are some questions to consider when writing your annotation - although please keep in mind that you may not address all of these questions in a single annotation and what you do include will vary depending on your area of study and the requirements of your assessment task:

 - What is the problem the researchers want to address?
 Did they address it?

 - Is this original research and how significantly does it contribute to this field of study?